erandiganepola/wso2-cloud-flutter-demo/README.md

 ## Implementation

 First let's identify the flow of this scenario.
-We can devide the complete flow in to four sub flows mainly.
+We can devide the complete flow in to following sections.

 - Login and token generation
 - API invocation with a valid access token